-The County Clerk, as secretary to the Board of County Commissioners or the Budget Board, acquires all forms related to the county budget process.
-The County Clerk normally distributes these forms to the county offices.
+The County Clerk purchases all forms related to the county budget process.
+The County Clerk distributes these forms to the county offices upon request.

 The following forms are the primary forms used in the county budget process:

 - County officers annual report forms, SA&I Form No. 1161 and SA&I Form No. 1162 - Cash Fund Estimate of Needs and Request for Appropriation, SA&I Form No. 308 (used monthly only for cash funds) - Certificate of Levy, SA&I Form No. 2633 - Estimate of Needs and Financial Statement, SA&I Form No. 2631R97 - Officer's Request for Supplemental Appropriation, SA&I Form No. 388 - Supplemental Estimate, SA&I Form No. 150 - Transfer of Appropriations, SA&I Form No. 237